kensho-technologies/graphql-compiler/README.md

 This returns one row for every `Animal` which has a color contained in a list of colors, containing the `Animal`'s name and color in columns named `animal_name` and `color`, respectively.

+#### Constraints and Rules
+- Must be on a property field that is not of list type.

 ### has_substring
 #### Example Use
 ```